tyler-ingebrand/OperatorFunctionEncoder/README.md

 # OperatorFunctionEncoder

-This is the official repo for ...
+This is the official repo for "Basis to Basis Operator Learning via Function Encoders".

 ### Getting Started
 First, install torch using this website's command: